vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 <p align="center"><img width="90%" src="img/embedding_learning.png" /></p>
 </figure>

-We take the DPR implementation, which is a set of python tools and models, and convert the models to Vespa.ai for online serving and achieving the same or better accuracy as reported in the DPR paper.
+We take the DPR implementation, which is a set of python tools and models, and convert the models to Vespa.ai for online serving while maintaining the same or better accuracy as reported in the DPR paper.

 * We index text passages from the English version of the Wikipedia along with their embedding representation produced by the DPR document encoder in a Vespa.ai instance.
 Representing DPR on Vespa.ai also allow researchers to experiment with different retrieval strategies.